Threshold effects in SO(10) models with one intermediate breaking scale: Models

 \subsection{No Intermediate Symmetry}

 The direct breaking of the $\SO10$ symmetry to the SM gauge group $\G{321} = \SU(3)_\text{C}\times \SU(2)_\text{L}\times\text{U}(1)_Y$ can be achieved with a $\rep{144}_H$ taking a vacuum expectation value (vev) in the appropriate direction~\cite{Babu:2005gx}.
 We then assume that all multiplets from within the $\rep{144}_H$ have masses at $\MGUT$.
-Assigning a non-zero PQ charge to the $\rep{144}_H$ allows it to also break the PQ symmetry at $\MGUT$.
+Assigning a non-zero PQ charge to the $\rep{144}_H$ allows it to also break the PQ symmetry at $\MGUT$ since the vev of a charged component of the field results in spontaneous symmetry breaking.
 Further, we assume that from the $\rep{10}_H$ and the $\repb{126}_H$, only one combination of the $\SU(2)_\text{L}$ doublets survives below $\MGUT$.
 This is the SM Higgs doublet~\cite{Bajc:2005zf}, such that the SM particle content is recovered below $\MGUT$.
 The other fields that are not part of the SM field content reside at $\MGUT$.
 These are listed in Tab.~\ref{tab:SM} in App.~\ref{app:fields}.

 From the particle content described above, the $\beta$ coefficients $a_i$ and $b_{ij}$ may be computed.
 They are listed in Tab.~\ref{tab:beta} in App.~\ref{app:beta}.
 The resulting evolution of the SM gauge couplings is shown in Fig.~\ref{fig:SM}.
 As is well known, the gauge couplings fail to unify.